Nordic agrarian parties: Ideology

 The parties' attitudes to the free market and economic liberalism are mixed.
 Whereas the Norwegian Centre Party and Icelandic Progressive Party are opposed to economic liberalisation, the others, most notably the Danish Venstre and Swedish Centerpartiet, are pro-market and put a heavy emphasis on economic growth and productivity.
 Because of this divide, Venstre are described in some academic literature as the separate 'half-sister' of the Nordic agrarian parties.
 Nonetheless, all of the parties define themselves as 'non-socialist', while some also distance themselves from the label of 'bourgeois' (borgerlig), which is traditionally reserved for the conservative and liberal parties.

 Most of the parties have traditionally sat on the Eurosceptic side in their respective countries.
 However, for the most part, they hold these positions due to particular policies, with an emphasis on whether they believe European policies to be better or worse for rural communities.

 The Centre Party in Norway is the party most opposed to European Union membership, having maintained that position since the 1972 referendum.
 The Icelandic Progressives are also opposed to membership, while the Danish Venstre is in favour of the European Union and Denmark's entry into the Eurozone.

 Support base

 While originally supported by farmers, the parties have adapted to declining rural populations by diversifying their political base.
 The Finnish Centre Party receives only 10% of its support from farmers, while Denmark's Venstre received only 7% of their votes from farmers in 1998.
-Similarly, in Sweden, between 60-70% of farmers voted for the Center Party up until the 1988 elections, but support for the party from the traditional agricultural support base thereafter declined, and today the Center Party's base of support is mostly middle-class voters who do not engage in farming.
+Similarly, in Sweden, between 60 and 70% of farmers voted for the Center Party up until the 1988 elections, but support for the party from the traditional agricultural support base thereafter declined, and today the Center Party's base of support is mostly middle-class voters who do not engage in farming.
+The Norwegian Centre Party remains an exception to this trens.